How Do Cats Show Affection?

 Just like every other animal, cats display signs of affection.
 For new cat owners, this may not be as evident and clear compared to other animals.
 Cats are distinctive and unique, which means they have different ways of expressing their love.
 Here are a few love gestures that will show you how much your furry friend truly loves you:

 When your cat rubs against your face or legs, this behavior is a sign of affection.
 Research has shown that cats perform these gestures to rub their scents on their owners.
-By doing this, your cat is claiming you as their own, and the scent also serves as a form of familiarity for your pet.
-Additionally, this gesture may also be performed as a headbutt to help rub their scent while displaying affection to the owner.
+By doing this, your cat is claiming you as their own.
+And the smell also serves as a form of familiarity for your pet.
+Additionally, your cat may also perform a headbutt gesture to help rub their scent while displaying affection to the owner.

 Furthermore, nibbling is another sign of affection from your cat.
-This gesture may be performed when cats interact and play with other cats to show affection; because cat skin is tougher than human skin, these nibbles may hurt at times, but your cats’ intentions are pure.
+Your cat might do this when interacting and playing with other cats to show affection; because cat skin is tougher than human skin, these nibbles may hurt at times, but your cats' intentions are pure.

 If you notice your cat following you around the house, this is another sign of affection.
-This gesture may be accompanied by warm purrs, kneading, and face rubs.
-These gestures show that your furry friend loves having you around them, even when it’s not their feeding time.
+This gesture may follow by warm purrs, kneading, and face rubs.
+These gestures show that your furry friend loves having you around them, even when it's not their feeding time.

 Equally important, try to pay attention to your cat's tail.
 You may start to notice a curved tail when your cat is following you around the house.
 Research suggests that curved tails symbolize happiness, which is another sign of affection to show how much your furry friend loves you.

 For dog owners living with a dog suffering from neurological disorders, daily life can be scary, unpredictable, and heartbreaking...

 Keeping your dog's paws healthy is very important; we explore some home remedies and natural treatments for dry dog paws.